Three-dimensional numerical investigation of flashback in premixed hydrogen flames within perforated burners: Configuration and numerical methods

 In this study, we simulate a segment of the perforated burner plate typically used in domestic condensing boilers.
 3D configurations representing arrays of holes or slits of different shapes and sizes are considered.
 The 3D configuration is shown in Figure~\ref{fig:domain} along with the computational domain.

 Due to the symmetries of the problem, the computational domain can be reduced to a quarter of the entire slit, with symmetry boundary conditions on the symmetry planes.
-The numerical fluid domain has a length of ${H_\mathrm{out}=\SI{8}{\mm}}$ downstream of the solid plate and a length of ${H_\mathrm{in}=\SI{4}{\mm}}$ upstream.
-The slit width is denoted by $W$, while the distance between two adjacent slits is denoted by $D$.
-The distance between the centers of the round ends of the slit is represented by $L$. $L=\SI{0}{\mm}$ corresponds to a circular hole of diameter $W$.
+The numerical fluid domain has a length of ${H_\mathrm{out}=\SI{8}{\mm}}$ downstream of the solid plate and a length of ${H_\mathrm{in}=\SI{4}{\mm}}$ upstream. $L=\SI{0}{\mm}$ corresponds to a circular hole of diameter $W$.
 The burner plate thickness is ${H=\SI{0.6}{\mm}}$ for all cases, and the slit width remains fixed at ${W=\SI{0.5}{\mm}}$.
+A detailed investigation of the effects of varying slit width can be found in Fruzza et al.~\cite{FRUZZA_PROCI}.
 For a given combination of $W$ and $L$, the distance between slits $D$ can be adjusted to fix the porosity of the burner, defined as $\psi=A_\mathrm{slit}/A_\mathrm{tot}$, where $A_\mathrm{slit}$ is the perforated area and $A_\mathrm{tot}$ is the sum of the plate and the perforated areas.
 We consider \ch{H2}-air mixtures at three equivalence ratios $\phi=0.6$, $0.8$, and $1.0$.
 Uniform velocities and a uniform temperature of ${T_u=\SI{300}{\K}}$ are set at the inlet, and a pressure outlet with ${p=\SI{1}{atm}}$ is imposed at the outlet.
 At the fluid-solid interface, a no-slip boundary condition is specified for the velocity, and zero-mass flux is imposed for the species equations.
-No thermal boundary conditions are necessary at this interface, as the fluid and solid domains are thermally coupled through the conjugate heat transfer (CHT) approach, as described below.
+No thermal boundary conditions are necessary at this interface, as the fluid and solid domains are thermally coupled through the Conjugate Heat Transfer (CHT) approach, as described below.

 In the fluid domain, the transport equations of mass, momentum, energy, and mass fractions of chemical species are given as: